-In this Chapter, Angelique Bart, Partner in Hamel-Smith’s Tax Practice Group gives an overview of the available business structures, their formation requirements and regulations, as well as the advantages and disadvantages.
+This Chapter gives an overview of the available business structures, their formation requirements and regulations, as well as the advantages and disadvantages.
 Some of the contractual arrangements entered into between the different entities, and the limitations set by the law on these arrangements are also discussed.

 A foreign investor has various options available for carrying out its investment activity in Trinidad and Tobago.
 These include:

 Establishing an agency arrangement with a local partner is discussed in the section Agency, Distributorship and Franchise.

 It is important for the investor to determine the most appropriate legal structure to achieve its goals.
 Frequently, taxation is one of the most important factors but other considerations affecting the choice of business structure include the size and complexity of the proposed operation, the security required by financiers, the cost of complying with statutory requirements, and whether limited liability is required or desirable.

 Incorporating a company in Trinidad & Tobago is a relatively straightforward process.
 An incorporated company is a legal entity separate and distinct from its members.
 A company has perpetual succession, the ability to enter into contracts, the ability to sue and be sued, and both criminal and civil liability.
 In the case of a trading company, the most common form is that of a company limited by shares.
 Shareholders may elect to have either limited or unlimited liability.